RagnarJensen/Z-CAM-E1-IO/Flash/README.md

 # Z-CAM-E1-IO
-Firing an external flash from the Teensy's digital pins.
+Firing an external flash from a Teensy digital output pin.

 In this folder you will find a Teensy/Arduino sketch that shows how to fire an electronic flash from a digital output pin.
-The only extra components you need, are a resistor and a transistor.
+The only extra components you need are a resistor and a transistor.

 The code is just a proof of concept.
 It's definitely not production ready.